KaiVandivier/portfolio-site/projects/custom-report-builder.md

 Read the Instructions for Use [on this page](https://github.com/KaiVandivier/custom-report-builder/blob/master/docs/tables.md).

-This app is built using DHIS development tools, including:
+This app is built using DHIS2 development tools, including:

 - The app runtime data layer
 - The app service datastore